 Many of these clinics have their own eligibility requirements, so you will need to check directly with the clinic to see if they will be able to represent you.
 Legal Aid Ontario has a searchable list of legal clinics.

-There are a number of legal clinics operated by University of Toronto law students under the supervision of lawyers.
+The University of Toronto operates some legal clinics, in which law students assist under the supervision of lawyers.
 Each clinic may have slightly different eligibility requirements.
 Please contact the most applicable clinic to see if you qualify for their services.

 Downtown Legal Services is a community legal clinic operated by the University of Toronto's Faculty of Law.
 Free legal services are provided by law students who are supervised by lawyers.
 The clinic offers legal advice and representation for problems in a number of areas of law, including criminal law, tenants' rights, family law, refugee law, and university affairs.
 Other legal services include public legal education, test case litigation and law reform activities.
 DLS also has three satellite clinics in the community at Evangel Mission, Fred Victor Women’s 24/7 Drop-In, and the Church of the Redeemer.
 If you are calling to request legal assistance, please call 416-978-6447.